randy3k/SendCode/README.md

 # SendREPL for Sublime Text

-Send Text to Terminal, ITerm, ConEmu, Cmder, Tmux; R (RStudio), Julia, IPython REPL.
+Send Text to Terminal, ITerm, ConEmu, Cmder, Tmux; R (RStudio), Julia, IPython/ptpython REPL.
 This is a rewrite of [SendTextPlus](https://github.com/randy3k/SendTextPlus) which aims for higher extensibility and higher self-containedness.

-*Note*: IPython console is assumed for Python syntax.
+*Important*: For Python, [IPython 5.0](https://ipython.org) or [ptpython](https://github.com/jonathanslenders/ptpython) (or any repls which support bracketed paste mode) are assumed to be used.
+IPython 4.0 is still supported, but users need to disable `bracketed_paste_mode` in the settings.

 Following Programs are supported